 This is usually a simple but elegant structure built in parks or gardens to give an embellishing touch to the landscape.
 It is called, xuan after the name of a highfronted, curtained carriage used in ancient times by people of rank probably because, like the carriage, it is also high in front and airy and spacious inside.

-Among other structures repesentative of this style of architecture, imperial or private,one should count Xieqiuxuan (Paint Autumn Studio) in Beijing's Summer Palace and Zhuwaiyizhixuan (Lone Bamboo Outside the Grove) in Suzhou's Wangshiyuan (Master-of-nets Garden).
+Among other structures representative of this style of architecture, imperial or private, one should count Xieqiuxuan (Paint Autumn Studio) in Beijing's Summer Palace and Zhuwaiyizhixuan (Lone Bamboo Outside the Grove) in Suzhou's Wangshiyuan (Master-of-nets Garden).

 The covered corridor represents a typical architectural style in Chinese landscape gardening.
-A long, belt-like structure,it is a roofed walk with low railings or long side benches.
-Providing people with shade from the sun and protection from the rain, it not only adds beauty to the general scenery but plays a useful role as well.
+A long, belt-like structure, it is a roofed walk with low railings or long side benches.
+Providing people with shade from the sun and protection from the rain, not only adds beauty to the general scenery but plays a useful role as well.

 Chinese covered corridors fall into many varieties, but roughly they may be divided into youlang which links two or more buildings, qulang (the zigzag corridor), huilang (the winding corridor), hualang which is used for the display of potted flowers, and shuilang which borders on lakes or goes over ponds.

-It is the general consensus that at the top of all classical corridors must be listed by any standards the Long Corridor in Beijing's Summer Palace, a unique treasure in the art of gardening arrangement.
-An exquisite winding structure of 728 metres, it stretches its 273 bays between the hill and the lake, broken at intervals by four double-eaved, octagonal pavilions, which represent the four seasons of the year.
-All its beams are painted with coloured pictures of landscapes, human figures, flowers, birds and scenes of historical and popular stories.
+It is the general consensus that the top of all classical corridors must be listed by any standards the Long Corridor in Beijing's Summer Palace, is a unique treasure in the art of gardening arrangement.
+An exquisite winding structure of 728 meters, it stretches its 273 bays between the hill and the lake, broken at intervals by four double-eaved, octagonal pavilions, which represent the four seasons of the year.
+All its beams are painted with colored pictures of landscapes, human figures, flowers, birds, and scenes of historical and popular stories.
 These paintings total more than 40,000 in number, and the visitor would need eight hours just to linger two seconds before each picture.

 Famous private Chinese gardens, located mostly in the southern provinces, likewise, are often ornamented with corridors.
 In Suzhou's Zhuozhengyuan (The Humble Administrator's Garden), part of the winding corridor is erected over a pond and has been described as a "rainbow over water".
-With its reflection in the water, sometimes ruffled by a breeze, it is a favourite spot for visitors to take snapshots of themselves.
-In Liuyuan (The Lingering Garden), another well-known garden of Suzhou, the buildings-pavilion, terrace, hall, tower, etc.-break, and at the same time are linked by, a 600-metre-long corridor.
-Its walls have fancy cut through windows which reveal scences on the other side, and they are also inset with 300 stone-engravings of calligraphical works and poems by famous masters; both the windows and the engravings are regarded as masterpieces of their respective kinds.
-Visitors come here either to feast their eyes on the natural views or on the works of art and poetry, all at their choice.
+With its reflection in the water, sometimes ruffled by a breeze, it is a favorite spot for visitors to take snapshots of themselves.
+In Liuyuan (The Lingering Garden), another well-known garden of Suzhou, the buildings-pavilion, terrace, hall, tower, etc.-break, and at the same time are linked by, a 600-meter-long corridor.
+Its walls have fancy cut-through windows which reveal scences on the other side, and they are also inset with 300 stone engravings of calligraphical works and poems by famous masters; both the windows and the engravings are regarded as masterpieces of their respective kinds.
+Visitors come here either to feast their eyes on the natural views or on the works of art and poetry, all of their choice.

-On a stroll through a Chinese garden or park, one often finds oneself walking on footpaths of coloured pebbles arranged in patterns - a feature of Chinese landscape gardening.
+On a stroll through a Chinese garden or park, one often finds oneself walking on footpaths of colored pebbles arranged in patterns - a feature of Chinese landscape gardening.

-These patterned paths are not designed by architects, but made by artisans from beginning to end.
+These patterned paths are not designed by architects but made by artisans from beginning to end.
 The paving of pebbles is a complicated job calling for skill and experience.
 First, lime mortar is spread out as the foundation layer, then the designs are outlined by means of plain and roofing tiles set in the mortar.
-On this is spread a special putty made of lime, wheat flour and tung oil, on which again are fixed the pebbles of various natural colours - green ones for plant leaves, black ones for animals' eyes, and so on.
-And the designs include all the usual subjects of traditional Chinese painting: landscapes, figures, flowers, birds, historical and popular legends.
+On this is spread a special putty made of lime, wheat flour, and tung oil, on which again are fixed the pebbles of various natural colors - green ones for plant leaves, black ones for animals' eyes, and so on.
+And the designs include all the usual subjects of traditional Chinese painting: landscapes, figures, flowers, birds, and historical and popular legends.

 Recommended China tour: